davgy016/SAP-MIMOSA/README.md

 # Initial Setup
-Install required components by running `pip install` Navigate to the SAP-MIMOSA directory and run the main.py file using the command `python3 main.py`
+Install required components by running `pip install` Navigate to the SAP-MIMOSA directory and run the main.py file using the command `python3 main.py` Create a new file called `.env` in the WebApp directory Add open AI envrionment variable by running

 # Codebase Structure
 The system has 3 main folders: